aheissenberger/gatsby-starter-netlify-cms/src/content/blog/we-are-partnering-with-dash.md

 ---
 ## Breaking news: ICO Investors can use [DASH](https://www.dash.org/) to get CRWD Token

 We recently started a cooperation with [DASH (digital cash)](https://www.dash.org/).
 During our ICO, we will accept DASH for purchasing CRWD Token.
 DASH was introduced in 2014 and is an inflation-proof, non-governmental currency.

-Now undergoing the [whitelisting phase](https://ico.conda.online/i/whitelist) our ICO, we are pleased to announce our cooperation with DASH.
+Now undergoing the [whitelisting phase](https://ico.conda.online/i/whitelist) of our ICO, we are pleased to announce our cooperation with DASH.
 [Whitelisting](https://ico.conda.online/i/whitelist) is the process by which one obtains permission to take part in the ICO; getting whitelisted now (before the actual pre- and crowd-sale) will reduce the waiting time that might arise during the crowd-sale in June.
 Everyone who gets whitelisted before June 4th can immediately invest when the crowd-sale officially starts.
 CRWD Token can be purchased in ETH, Euro and now DASH.

 ## DASH is one of the world’s top cryptocurrencies.

 By accepting DASH, we are targeting a strong community of ICO and crypto enthusiasts, and both entities will benefit from cross-linking their communities.
 "DASH is the only cryptocurrency that matches the technical requirements of digital cash.
 That fits our aim to connect the old and new financial economy," says Paul Pöltner, Co-founder and Managing Partner of CONDA.
 Thus, an ongoing cooperation between CONDA and DASH is planned.

 ## DASH: blockchain-based digital cash

 DASH is a cryptocurrency developed in 2014 by Evan Duffield to introduce an inflation-proof, secure, non-governmental currency that is suitable for normal purchases.
 In contrast to other cryptocurrencies, DASH has a clear organizational structure regarding allocation of responsibilities, budget and hierarchy and maintains a decentralized network structure, making it a DAO (Decentralized Autonomous Organization).
 DASH, like CRWD Token, is based on blockchain technology and benefits from that technology's decentralization, security and transparency.
 By maintaining a distinct organizational structure, DASH differs from other cryptocurrencies and is totally independent from external investors.